RadioAstronomySoftwareGroup/pyuvsim/docs/classes.rst

 Primary Beams
 -------------

-Simulations may be run using pyuvdata UVBeam objects or AnalyticBeam objects.
+Simulations may be run using :class:`pyuvdata.UVBeam` objects or :class:`pyuvsim.AnalyticBeam` objects.

 .. autoclass:: pyuvsim.AnalyticBeam